 THE TOM CRUISE WIRETAPPING PRECEDENT

 Masterson argues that he cannot possibly be the “mastermind of an alleged coordinated harassment campaign”:

 Without providing any factual basis for their claims, Plaintiffs allege that Masterson is the mastermind of an alleged coordinated harassment campaign, a strategy which by design would cause any jury to “evoke[s] an emotional bias against [Masterson] as an individual….

 Masterson evades the central issue that he enjoys the protection and assistance of Scientology’s notorious Office of Special Affairs and Scientology leader David Miscavige.
 Indeed, the Church of Scientology, the Celebrity Centre, the Religious Technology Center, and Does 1-25 are named as defendants along with Danny Masterson.
 To this point, we cite the Church of Scientology’s covert campaign to wiretap Nicole Kidman on behalf of Scientologist Tom Cruise.

-As we covered in our story How Did the Church of Scientology Wiretap Nicole Kidman? former Scientology enforced Marty Rathbun made it happen at the order of David Miscavige:
+As we covered in our story How Did the Church of Scientology Wiretap Nicole Kidman? former Scientology enforcer Marty Rathbun made it happen at the order of David Miscavige: